|

 metaphor quite commonly used in Theory of Constraints to explain underlying

 concepts.
-The contents
+The contents of the knowledge

-of the knowledge created by the four modes are;
+created by the four modes are;

-Of course it
+Of course it is not just in the

-is not just in the East that tacit to tacit knowledge transfer occurs, it
+East that tacit to tacit knowledge transfer occurs, it happens on any shop

-happens on any shop floor – wherever older experienced trades people induct
+floor – wherever older experienced trades people

-younger people into their trade.
-In the
+induct younger people into their trade.

-West however we have forgotten to a large extent how important this is.
+this is.
 We try to jump this step.
 For example we train nurses nowadays not on

 the job – but as far removed as possible and then wonder why they don’t have